-Section 2 of this deliverable describes the methodology that was applied to understand the nature of the challenges associated with the regulatory and financial factors for providing resources/services to researchers, institutions and demand aggregators, detailed in Section 3, against the experiences gained in different case studies, described in Section 4, in order to draw conclusions, in Section 5, that are valuable for the EOSC going forward.
+Section 2 of this deliverable describes the methodology that was applied to understand the nature of the challenges associated with the regulatory and financial factors for providing resources/services to researchers, institutions and demand aggregators, detailed in Section 3, against the experiences gained in different case studies, described in Section 4.
+Section 5 discusses considerations on an EOSC Legal Entity as CPB, and Section 6 draws conclusions that are valuable for the EOSC going forward.